Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Materials and location

 Compile a detailed list of materials needed for the activity and note where the activity will take place.
-Many preschool activities require art supplies, books, writing utensils, and more.
+Many such activities require art supplies, books, writing utensils, and more.
 Be specific about the qualities of the needed items (i.e. size, color, etc.).
 This way you can ensure that you’re completely prepared with all of the needed supplies.
 A good way to evaluate your materials list is to ask yourself if someone else could use your list to pick up the exact items that you need.

 Finally, a materials list serves as a record of what you used in your lesson.
 If something doesn’t work out, you can re-evaluate your list to see if the lesson would run better with different materials.